The Soul Exchange The Soul Exchange

 Protection, Life, Storm, War

 Action and sacrifice in service to those less able to protect themselves.
 Commonly revered by adventurers.
 Hero asks nothing of the weak and everything of the strong.
+Where other gods represent concepts that simply exist, Hero represents a choice: the decision to stand between the powerless and what threatens them, knowing the cost.

 Knowledge